Spatial ecology of species interactions

 Why is there variation in the way species interact over space or time?
 We analyse spatially and temporally replicated datasets of surveys of species interactions to measure the variation in the structure of ecological networks, and describe its dynamics.

 Can we predict inter-specific interactions?
 We are interested in developing predictive models that would use different sources of information (functional traits, local abundances, previous knowledge, …) to predict the probability that two species will interact.

 We believe that open data are a treasure trove of knowledge that has not been entirely used yet, and require ecologists to get curious about tools and practices from the field of data science.
 We explore applications of machine learning and deep learning to biodiversity.

 Can we use ecological information to make predictions about emerging viral pathogens?
 We apply biotic interaction inference techniques, network analysis, and secies distributions models, to provide mapping of the risk posed by various groups of pathogens.

 We are interested in turning the structure of networks into a predictive variable for community ecology; we are particularly interested in the role of trophic interactions in ecosystem functioning.

-Addressing these new questions often requires to develop new tools.
-We develop statistical and mathematical approaches, implement them, and release them as free and open source software to make network analysis user-friendly.
+Addressing new questions often requires to develop new tools.
+We develop statistical and mathematical approaches, implement them, and release them as free and open-source software to make analyses reproducible and reliable.